My internship experience in a tech startup in Barcelona

 The atmosphere at work was always friendly and really felt like making a lot of new friends not only colleagues.
 Every employee is very connected to each other since we are all using the platform we sell, which also helps to understand what is good and how it can be improved.
 Despite the kilometres between the team in Barcelona and the team in South America, we discussed all topics together and helped each other out when needed.

-What is it like to work in a startup?
+What is it like to have a working experience in a tech startup?

 Working in a startup is very different, to what I was used to in a big concern in Germany, it is more than just a job, there is a real unique atmosphere, because of this special startup spirit.
 Everything works faster, everybody needed to be up-to-date with the new tools and the latest business trends.
 Not a single day looked like the day before, we all needed to adapt quickly and learned new things every single day.